populse/mia_processes/docs/html/_sources/documentation/bricks/preprocess/afni/Volreg.rst.txt

 - *interpolation* (Fourier or linear or cubic or quintic or heptic, optional, default value is heptic) Different interpolation methods:
-      -Fourier = Use a Fourier method (the default: most accurate; slowest).
+      - Fourier = Use a Fourier method (the default: most accurate; slowest).
-      -linear  = Use linear (1st order polynomial) interpolation (least accurate).
+      - linear  = Use linear (1st order polynomial) interpolation (least accurate).
-      -cubic   = Use the cubic (3rd order) Lagrange polynomial interpolation.
+      - cubic   = Use the cubic (3rd order) Lagrange polynomial interpolation.
-      -quintic = Use the quintic (5th order) Lagrange polynomial interpolation.
+      - quintic = Use the quintic (5th order) Lagrange polynomial interpolation.
-      -heptic  = Use the heptic (7th order) Lagrange polynomial interpolation.
+      - heptic  = Use the heptic (7th order) Lagrange polynomial interpolation.

     ::